 The Police Officer Physical Abilities Test (POPAT or PAT) is a highly regulated selection procedure that is a major challenge for most candidates.
 Commitment and preparation are required in order to pass.
 Whether the department you're applying with calls it PAT, POPAT, PTT, POPS, POWER or PAA, the police physical abilities test is always pass/fail and a true gut-buster.

 Most departments have you take the physical abilities test after you past the police written exam.
 However, some agencies believe that it is more cost effective to conduct the physical abilities test first, in order to avoid the cost of administering the written test.

-Mental Preparation for the Physical Exam
+Mental Preparation for the Police Physical Abilities Test

-This test is nothing like gym class, or working out in your athletic club.
+This test is nothing like gym class or working out in your athletic club.
 It is meant to tax your body, push your reflexes and prey on your instincts.
 You will be scored on your ability to perform specific tasks and activities that will show clearly if you can perform the duties of a police officer.
 This is a physical screening program.
 It is meant to do only one thing: weed out those who can't cut it.